-I have taken a stance against the parental habit of lying to children about Santa Claus numerous times (in 2009, 2010 and 2012), and I was recently interviewed regarding my objections to the elf on a shelf.
+I have taken a stance against the parental habit of lying to children about Santa Claus numerous times (in 2009, 2010, 2012 and my new book The Myths that Stole Christmas), and I was recently interviewed regarding my objections to the elf on a shelf.
 What’s my argument?
 It’s a lie, it degrades your parental trustworthiness, it encourages credulity, it does not encourage imagination, and it’s equivalent to bribing your kids for good behavior.
 (If you’d like to see an animated version of such arguments, click here.)
 Well, ‘tis the season—which means my inbox is filling up with hate mail again.
 (As you can imagine, my argument generates some vitriol.
 If blog views are any indication, it’s almost as controversial as gun regulation.)
 So I thought I would take this opportunity to reply to the most common objections and comments that I see against not telling the Santa Claus lie.

 Objection 1: So I guess we're just not supposed to tell our children any stories, let them watch any movies or read any fictional books?